HumanDynamics/openbadge-server/README.md

 You can find further examples in the Docker website.

 ## Configuration
 Configuration is done using a .env file.
-Create a new one using the env_template files, and edit the following fields.
+Create a new one by copying config/env_template to the root project dir and renaming it to .env.
+Then, edit the following fields:
-Important! do not commit the .env to a github repository, but keep a copy somewhere safe.
 * POSTGRES_DBNAME - name of database schema (can leave as is)
 * POSTGRES_USER - name of postgres user to use (can leave as is)
 * POSTGRES_PASSWORD - unique password to use for the postgres user
-* POSTGRES_ROOT_PASSWORD - unique password to use for the postgres root user
 * DJANGO_SECRET_KEY - A secret key for a particular Django installation.
 This is used to provide cryptographic signing, and should be set to a unique, unpredictable value
 * ALLOWED_HOSTS - A list of strings representing the host/domain names that this Django site can serve.
 This is a security measure to prevent HTTP Host header attacks.
 * APP_KEY - a unique key used by the OpenBadge server to authenticate hubs

+Important! do not commit the .env to a github repository, but keep a copy somewhere safe.

 ## Setting up your working environment
 First, you will need to install Docker CE to run the openbadge server.
 Follow the instructions here: